shoeffner/ann3depth/docs/documentation.md

 cluster specifications.
 For this purpose it checks the status of all its jobs every few seconds.

+The clients do not have any specific tasks to perform.
+They just start their training scripts with the parameters provided by the keepalive job.
+However, those training scripts should somehow be able to handle interruptions and unexpected shutdowns.
+The SGE provides a checkpointing mechanism which is disabled for our institute's cluster, so we resort to the checkpointing mechanism TensorFlow provides.
+It stores checkpoints every few minutes automatically and additionally creates checkpoints on several signals which are sent to the process, especially `SIGUSR1`, `SIGUSR2`, `SIGTERM`, and `SIGINT`.
+The `USR` signals are usually sent by the SGE[^sigs], but our grid configuration does not send them.
+Thus we also introduce handling of the alarm signal, `SIGALRM`, and start a timer which sends this signal after some specified timeout.
+This ensures that the job notifies itself shortly before the walltime is reached. `SIGTERM` and `SIGINT` are mainly handled for debugging purposes.

+[^sigs]: `SIGUSR1` is sent when a user requests job deletion, `SIGUSR2` some time before the walltime is reached and the parameter `-notify` is set for the grid job.
+However, once the walltime is reached the jobs receive a `SIGKILL`, which can not be handled.

 # Results of reimplementing Eigen et al.'s MSDN